symbiote-h2020/SLAManager/docs/installation-guide.md

    one in the section [Creating the mysql database](#database).
 It can be selected if queries from hibernate must be shown or not.
 These parameters can be overriden at runtime time through the use of environment variables (see section [Running](#running)),
+1. rabbit.\* allows to configure the RabbitMQ host, username and password.
 1. enforcement.\* several parameters from the enforcement can be customized,
 1. service.basicsecurity.\* basic security is enabled
    These parameters can be used to set the user name and password to access to the rest services.